-Instructor: Sayre Nature and Culture: Social Theory, Social Practice, and the Environment: Read Less [-] GEOG 206 Research Seminar in Comparative Urban Studies 3 Units Terms offered: Spring 2020 In this seminar students will discuss research design, method, writing, and engage with one another's research and dissertation projects.
+Instructor: Summers Black Geographies: Read Less [-] GEOG 206 Research Seminar in Comparative Urban Studies 3 Units Terms offered: Spring 2020 In this seminar students will discuss research design, method, writing, and engage with one another's research and dissertation projects.
 Two-thirds of each class meeting will be devoted to discussion of students' work in progress.
 Each student will present their ongoing projects 3-4 times throughout the semester and receive constructive feedback from the seminar participants.
 One third of each class meeting is used for professional development workshops on topics of analyzing fieldnotes, engaging literature, publishing journal articles, gender and racial dynamics in academia, job talks and Job market, converting dissertation into a book, using maps, tables, and numbers in presentation, and doing a social science with something to say.

-Research Seminar in Comparative Urban Studies: Read More [+]

-Rules & Requirements
+Research Seminar in Comparative Urban Studies: Read More [+] Rules & Requirements

 Credit Restrictions: Students will receive no credit for GEOG 206 after completing GEOG 206.
 A deficient grade in GEOG 206 may be removed by taking GEOG 206.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: Geography/Graduate

 Grading: Letter grade.